Section 111A, 112A and 112 of Income Tax Act apply for tax rates on:

 Section 112 is applicable on long term capital gain on transfer of capital asset (other than capital asset under section 112A).

-Here tax rate of long term capital gain is applicable in the following categories:
+Here tax rate of long term capital gain is applicable as follow:

 Example: